New version of Reverb available.see what's new

 2. 02

-Scan a QR from your terminal.
-Reverb registers as a WhatsApp linked device, same protocol as WhatsApp Web.
+Scan the QR from your terminal.
+Reverb registers as a WhatsApp linked device — same protocol as WhatsApp Web.
 Auth survives reboots.

 bash